Iran: US Navy veteran being held over ‘private complaint’

-An Iranian prosecutor says a detained U.S. Navy veteran is being held in connection to a "private complaint."
+A U.S. Navy veteran detained in Iran in July is being held in connection to a "private complaint," the semi-official Mehr news agency reported Friday.

 Michael White, 46, has been held since July, and is the first known American to have been detained in Iran since Donald Trump became president.
 His family says he traveled to Iran to visit his girlfriend, who he met online, and was arbitrarily detained.

-The semi-official Mehr news agency on Friday quoted prosecutor Gholamali Sadeghi as saying the case is still "under investigation," without elaborating.
+The Friday report quoted prosecutor Gholamali Sadeghi as saying the case is still "under investigation," without elaborating.
 He did not confirm reports that the man faces security charges.
+Under Iranian law, a private complaint would refer to allegations made by a citizen, not the state.

 Trump has pursued a maximalist campaign against Tehran that includes pulling out of its nuclear deal with world powers.
 Iran in the past has detained Westerners and dual nationals to use them as leverage in negotiations.